RCoeurjoly/Brain-friendly-language-materials/README.md

 * TPRS (Total Physical Response Storytelling or alternatively Teaching Proficiency through Reading and Storytelling)
 * ALG (Automatic Language Growth)

+## STATUS
+At the moment, to analyze a corpus, you have to follow a cumbersome process:
+* Download a bunch of books, preferably in epub format
+* Convert them to plain text (using scripts found in this repo) ** This can take up to one week (tested in 4G RAM laptop)
+* Open a LibreOffice spreadsheet
+* Execute macros (found in this repo)

 ## TODO

 * Find public domain stories, better if they are written in several languages (parallel texts)